-In today’s world, most businesses and not-for-profit organizations have social media accounts.
+Are you worried about Common Security Problems on Social Networks ?
+You should definitely worry about it.
+In today’s world, most businesses and not-for-profit organizations have Get Free Followers accounts.
 Also, whether these organizations like it or not, employees often access their personal social media accounts using the company’s Internet connection.
 Therefore, any network cyber security solution must monitor social network usage.

 Each social network has its unique vulnerabilities, and these vulnerabilities change and evolve over time.
 While it’s not an exhaustive list, the following is an idea of what organizations and employees may currently encounter on five of the most popular social networks.

 Recently, phishers used cloud application platform Heroku to launch a phishing attack through Facebook.
 Either using fake Facebook statuses or Twitter direct messages, phishers sent out a message that said, “I’m turning off my page if no one comes forward [sic] regarding this.”

 After the message was a link that, when clicked, opened up a fake Twitter login page stating users had to input their Twitter login credentials to watch a Twitter video.
 The original Facebook app page was hosted on Heroku; however, the fake login page was hosted at a completely different data center.

 Lesson: Always check for the “https” in front of a URL before you enter any login credentials.
 The fake Twitter login page did not have this secure URL.

 Two common messages phishers have recently sent through direct message have included, “Did you see this pic of you?
 Lol” and “Have you seen of you?
 Lol.”
 Both messages are followed by a link that takes the user to a fake Twitter login page.
 The page says, “Your session has expired” and then asks for the user’s login and password.